If you're new here, you may want to subscribe to my newsletter. Thanks for visiting!

 And finally, for the vanity in all of us, schizandra may help our appearance by giving us a clearer complexion, improved skin elasticity and diminished the appearance of scars or wrinkles.
 Does it get any better than that?

 If you’ve been following me you know I’m all about supporting our hormones with diet and lifestyle.
 This berry definitely on my list for the best foods to support us through perimenopause, menopause and post.

 There are a few good sources of the product.
-I favor this organic powder from Harmonic Arts, but it is only available in Canada.
-Nature’s Way has a great capsule that is available in the US.
+I favor this organic powder found on Amazon, but Nature’s Way also has a great capsule that is available in the US.
 St. Francis makes a good tincture.
 Organic Traditions has a dehydrated powder in a jar that is 6x concentrated.
 You can also find loose berries in health food or Asian stores.
 These can be ground in a coffee grinder and added to a smoothie or made into a tea.

 If buying a supplement, watch out for standardized extracts.
 Although many science types might recommend this as the preferred version, a standardized extract is usually just one phytochemical found in a plant and does not represent all the chemicals found in the whole plant or in this case, the berry.
 There are 40 different phytochemical compounds in schizandra – there would have to be for it to do all the amazing things it is credited for.
 This is what we should be consuming – the whole berry – if we want to get the most from it.